 The Stephen J. Klaine Environmental Education Award (formerly the SETAC/Menzie Environmental Education Award) recognizes an individual, group or organization for significant contributions to environmental education.
 The award is named in honor of Steve Klaine, who touched the lives of so many with his dedication to environmental science, teaching and mentoring of students during his 30-year career.
 As professor and director of Clemson University’s Institute of Environmental Toxicology, he was advisor to more than 40 doctoral and 45 master’s students.
 He was also committed to international student outreach, teaching in Cuba, Jamaica, Canada, Portugal, Vietnam, Africa and Australia.
 His efforts at capacity building in Vietnam resulted in the first collaborative master’s program in environmental toxicology between Hanoi University of Science and Clemson University.
 Klaine had a long-term dedication to SETAC and, through his teaching and mentoring of students, an immense impact on environmental science globally.
 Therefore the award, formerly known as the SETAC/Menzie Environmental Education Award, was renamed in 2016 to pay tribute to his efforts.

 If you or anyone you know has made significant contributions to environmental education either through educating other educators or by working with community groups and K-12 programs, please consider submitting an award application.
-The 2017 award will target an individual educator.
+The award alternates between honoring an individual educator of educators and individuals or groups and organizations engaged in educating the public.
+The 2019 award will target on individual educator of educators and individuals engaged in educating the public.
 The recipient of this award will receive $1,000 donated by SETAC members.

 Contributions should be related to one of the following areas:

 - Improving environmental science curricula and technical education at any level of the educational system

 - Developing programs that enhance environmental literacy and awareness in youth and the general public